Beta-Sitosterol - Source and Benefits.

 Tradition, wisely passed down from one generation to another, tells us that pumpkin seeds were commonly eaten to support male reproductive health.
 For centuries, saw palmetto berries and the African pygeum, stinging nettle, rye pollen and star grass were used by ancient sages to treat men suffering from prostate and urogenital problems.
 Centuries later, scientific research has reaffirmed these properties.

 Beta-sitosterol is a micro-nutrient, plant fat scientifically known as phytosterols.
 Beta-sitosterol is found in the cell and cell membranes of oil-producing plants.
 In a natural state, sterols are bound to its plant fiber and therefore, difficult for the body to absorb during the digestion process.
-Beta-sitosterol is similar in chemical structure to cholesterol but both have totally
+Beta-sitosterol is similar in chemical structure to cholesterol but both have totally different biological functions.

 In 1922, plant sterols were described chemically for the first time.
 It was found that pumpkin seeds contained a phytosterol called beta-sitosterol.
 In the 1950s it was discovered that phytosterols play a role in lowering levels of cholesterol in the body by reducing their absorption in the intestine.
 Newsweek carried an article, in its April 25, 1954 issue, highlighting the effectiveness of phytochemicals (plant chemicals) as natural wonders in supporting health and in treating certain health disorders.
 Today margarines and cereals are fortified with beta-sitosterol, in an effort to control cholesterol levels by natural means.
 Beta-sitosterol has been studied extensively in various clinical trials and has no known side effects or toxicity.